This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small crockpot pot roast recipe, check out our Leftover Ingredients Recipe Finder.

-- Boneless Chuck Roast: An 8-ounce cut is just the right size for this recipe.
-This tender and flavorful cut is ideal for slow cooking.
-Other cuts like brisket or round roast can also work.
-Leftover chuck roast can be used in recipes like Hungarian Goulash or Slow Cooker Ropa Vieja.
+- Boneless Chuck Roast: An 8-ounce cut is ideal for this recipe, delivering tender, flavorful results when slow-cooked.
+Other cuts like brisket or round roast can work as well.
+Leftover chuck roast can be used in Hungarian Goulash or Slow Cooker Ropa Vieja.

-- Avocado Oil: Perfect for browning the roast, as it has a high smoke point and adds a rich flavor.
-You can substitute with canola, vegetable, or olive oil, or even butter.
+- Avocado Oil: Used for browning the roast due to its high smoke point and rich flavor.
+Can be substituted with canola, vegetable, or olive oil, or even butter.

-- Potatoes: Two small red potatoes are ideal for this recipe due to their waxy texture, which holds up well in the slow cooker.
-Yukon Gold or russet potatoes can also be used, but cut larger potatoes into smaller pieces to ensure even cooking.
-Use leftover potatoes in Sheet Pan Steak and Potatoes, German Potato Salad, or Roasted Potato and Asparagus Quiche.
+- Potatoes: Two small red potatoes hold up well in the slow cooker.
+Yukon Gold or russet potatoes also work, but larger ones should be cut into smaller pieces for even cooking.
+Extra potatoes?
+Try them in Sheet Pan Steak and Potatoes, German Potato Salad, or Roasted Potato and Asparagus Quiche.

-- Beef Broth: This provides a flavorful base and helps tenderize the roast.
-If needed, vegetable or chicken broth can be substituted.
+- Beef Broth: Forms the flavorful base of the dish and helps tenderize the meat.
+Vegetable or chicken broth can be used as alternatives if needed.
 Leftover broth is great for recipes like Pepper Steak or Taco Soup.

-- Cornstarch and Water: These thicken the gravy into a smooth, velvety consistency.
-If cornstarch isn’t available, use flour instead, but mix it with water first to create a lump-free slurry.
+- Cornstarch and Water: Used to thicken the gravy into a smooth, velvety consistency.
+If cornstarch isn’t available, mix flour with water to create a lump-free slurry.

 Recipe Variations

-- Red Wine Variation: Add a splash of red wine to the broth for a richer, deeper flavor.
+- Add Red Wine: Stir in a splash of red wine for a richer, more robust flavor.

-- With Mushrooms: Include sliced mushrooms for a hearty, earthy twist.
+- Include Mushrooms: Add sliced mushrooms for a hearty, earthy element.

-- Spicy Kick: Mix in a chopped chili pepper or a pinch of crushed red pepper flakes for a little heat.
+- Make It Spicy: Mix in a chopped chili pepper or a pinch of red pepper flakes.

-- Sweet and Savory Twist: Add chopped apples and a dash of cinnamon for a touch of sweetness to balance the savory flavors.
+- Add a Sweet Touch: Stir in chopped apples and a dash of cinnamon for a sweet-savory balance.

 How To Cook A Pot Roast In A Slow Cooker